-Season 8, Week 23 Saturday, November 11, 2023
+Season 8, Week 23 Wednesday, November 15, 2023

 We've had fun putting together the menus for the last bags of the season.
 We are drawing on a few producers to help us round out the bags and make them even more special.
 This week, we have the privilege of having Fresh Mozzarella Cheese from Piemonte Provisions.
 Piemonte is owned by Sandra Sarlinga and Fabian Lujan - and they just happen to be our next-door neighbor.
 We have known Sandra and Fabian since we were vendors together at Cobblestone in Old Salem.
 They were living in the Greensboro area at the time and Fabian was just beginning to make cheese and Sandra was making jellies and seasoning mixes.
 Their business has evolved over the years but their commitment to a quality product continues.
-We are delighted to share their mozzarella with you!
+We are delighted to share their mozzarella with you especially when we still have tomatoes!
 How about Caprese Salad in November?!

 REMINDER!
 There is only ONE more bag after today's.
-Our big Thanksgiving bag on November 18th will close out the season.
-Look for an email on Sunday to help you with your Thanksgiving menu planning.
-It's going to be a good one!
+Our big Thanksgiving bag on November 21st will close out the season.
+We hope you saw the email on Sunday with what we have planned for the bag.
+We hope that will help you as you prepare your Thanksgiving menu.
+It's going to be a great bag!